CAREamics/careamics.github.io/docs/guides/careamist_api/usage/datasets.md

 # Datasets

 Datasets are the internal classes providing the individual patches for training, validation and prediction.
-In CAREamics, we provide a `CAREamicsTrainData` class that creates the datasets for training and validation (there is a class for prediction as well, which is simpler and shares some parameters with the training one).
+In CAREamics, we provide a `TrainDataModule` class that creates the datasets for training and validation (there is a class for prediction as well, which is simpler and shares some parameters with the training one).
 In most cases, it is created internally.
 In this section, we describe what it does and shed light on